Rail Walks is a new resource website encouraging people to use the railway to get walking — and you can help.

 “Some of the most beautiful and interesting walks start from unassuming places, the Wiltshire market towns, for example.
 You might not previously have thought ‘let’s go to Westbury or Melksham for a walk’, but what fantastic starting places they can be.”

 During the research, Steve also found dozens of websites that already have walks plotted from rail stations.
-He’s since brought them together on the website as a resource, with the aim of having a single interactive map where you can find a walk anywhere in the country.
+He’s since brought them together on the website as a resource, with the aim of having a single interactive map where you can find a walk anywhere in the country, no matter where you’re wanting to get to.

-One of our great selling points is the beautiful locations of our hostels, with a big number of our properties sitting close to train stations.
-We’ve highlighted a handful in our ‘9 hostels easily reached by public transport’ blog…
+One of our great selling points is the beautiful locations of our hostels, with a big number of our properties sitting close to train stations or within easy reach of public transport.
+We’ve highlighted a handful in our ‘9 hostels easily reached by public transport’ blog.

 Photo credit: RamblingTog / Adobe Stock